josebarrios23/lab-app-planning/README.md

 <img src ="./assets/wireframe-small.png" width='500' height='318'>

 Create three wireframes.
 You may use a free online tool or draw them on paper (you can either scan them or use your phone to photograph them).
-You will upload them to this repository.
+You will upload them to this repository and save the images in the assets folder.
+For each link below add the url to the parenthesis.
+No quotes needed in the url address.

 1. Create a mobile wireframe for the landing page view.